 Whatever you are doing or creating, now it can also be a way to give back, while also gaining more exposure.
 It’s hard to even call it volunteering.
 Take a look at our latest projects below.
 Or start a project of your own!

-CHECK OUT THESE PROJECTS HAPPENING NOW!
+CHECK OUT THESE RECENT PROJECTS!

 Join the #artforlife project – and share work you are doing during Covid19 – to help WHO & UNFoundation’s #covid19 responsefund